Boundary amenability and measure equivalence rigidity among two-dimensional Artin groups of hyperbolic type: Geometry of spaces of negative curvature

 Let $X$ be a separable metric space, and let $x_0\in X$ be a basepoint.
 We denote by $\mathcal{C}(X,\mathbb{R})$ the space of all real-valued continuous functions on $X$, equipped with the topology of convergence on compact subsets of $X$.
 The map

 is a topological embedding, see e.g.\ \cite[Lemma~3.2]{MT}.
 The closure $\horox$ of the image of this embedding is called the \emph{horofunction compactification} of $X$, and it is compact and metrizable \cite[Proposition~3.1]{MT}.
+Here we insist that in order for $\horox$ to be compact, it was important to equip $\calc(X,\mathbb{R})$ with the topology of uniform convergence on compact subsets of $X$, and not just uniform convergence on bounded subsets of $X$, which is another natural choice that has often been considered in the literature, e.g.\ \cite{BGS,Bal,BH}.
+The horofunction compactification does not depend on the choice of the basepoint $x_0$.
 If $G$ is a group of isometries of $X$, then the $G$-action extends to a continuous action by homeomorphisms on $\horox$ by letting $g\cdot h(x):=h(g^{-1}x)-h(g^{-1}x_0)$, see \cite[Lemma~3.4]{MT}.

-The goal of the present section is to establish the following statement, which essentially follows from earlier work of Maher and Tiozzo \cite[Section~3.2]{MT}, with the additional use of $\cat$ geometry to associate a center to every bounded subset of $X$.
+In the present paper, whenever $X$ is a $\mathrm{CAT}(0)$ space, we let $\partial_\infty X$ be the visual boundary of $X$, equipped with the cone topology, see \cite[p.~263, II.8.5]{BH}.
+In the special case when $X$ is Gromov hyperbolic, $\partial_\infty X$ can also be identified with the Gromov boundary of $X$.
+The goal of the present section is to establish the following statement, which combines earlier works on the horocompactification of a negatively curved space, most notably \cite{BGS} (here we follow the account given in \cite{BH}) and more recent work of Maher and Tiozzo \cite[Section~3.2]{MT}.